 Jesus is now building a new human family to replace the old.
 (Ephesians 3:15).
 God is also calling out a Bride for His Son and has the healing of the whole planet in His master plan.
-Considering the ethnic diversity and variety of the 100 plus nations now living on the planet, creating a new human family is a tall order!
+Considering the ethnic diversity and variety of the ~200 nations now living on the planet, creating a new human family is a tall order!
 As far as God, it's a done deal.
 This will make no sense if your Bible illiterate.
 Our unbelief does not hinder God at all, we merely run the risk of being left out.

-While He was still talking to the multitudes, behold, His mother and brothers stood outside, seeking to speak with Him.
+While Jesus was still talking to the multitudes, behold, His mother and brothers stood outside, seeking to speak with Him.
 Then one said to Him, “Look, Your mother and Your brothers are standing outside, seeking to speak with You.”
 But He answered and said to the one who told Him, “Who is My mother and who are My brothers?”
 And He stretched out His hand toward His disciples and said, “Here are My mother and My brothers!
 “For whoever does the will of My Father in heaven is My brother and sister and mother.”
 (Matthew 12:46-50)